Yashground/kubeai/readme.md

 # Kia Kubernetes Voice Assistant

 ## Introduction
 Kia is an AI-powered voice assistant that allows you to interact with a Kubernetes cluster using voice commands.
 You can create, list, and manage pods simply by speaking to Kia.
-The assistant also has a real-time dashboard to visualize the current state of your cluster.

 ## Features
 - Voice-activated Kubernetes management